sangria-graphql/sangria-graphql.github.io/learn.md

 ### Actions

-`resolve` argument of a `Field` expects a function of type `Context[Ctx, Val] => Action[Ctx, Res]`.
-As you can see, the result of the `resolve` is `Action` type which can take different shapes.
+The `resolve` argument of a `Field` expects a function of type `Context[Ctx, Val] => Action[Ctx, Res]`.
+As you can see, the result of the `resolve` is an `Action` type which can take different shapes.
 Here is the list of supported actions:

 * `Value` - a simple value result.
-If you want to indicate an error, you need throw an exception
+If you want to indicate an error, you need to throw an exception
 * `TryValue` - a `scala.util.Try` result
 * `FutureValue` - a `Future` result
-* `DeferredValue` - used to return a `Deferred` result (see [Deferred Values and Resolver](#deferred-values-and-resolver) section for more details)
+* `DeferredValue` - used to return a `Deferred` result (see the [Deferred Values and Resolver](#deferred-values-and-resolver) section for more details)
-* `DeferredFutureValue` - the same as `DeferredValue` but allows to return `Deferred` inside of a `Future`
+* `DeferredFutureValue` - the same as `DeferredValue` but allows you to return `Deferred` inside of a `Future`
-* `UpdateCtx` - allows you to transform `Ctx` object.
+* `UpdateCtx` - allows you to transform a `Ctx` object.
 The transformed context object would be available for nested sub-objects and subsequent sibling fields in case of mutation (since execution of mutation queries is strictly sequential).
-You can find an example of its usage in [Authentication and Authorisation](#authentication-and-authorisation) section
+You can find an example of its usage in the [Authentication and Authorisation](#authentication-and-authorisation) section.

-Normally library is able to automatically infer the `Action` type, so that you don't need to specify it explicitly.
+Normally the library is able to automatically infer the `Action` type, so that you don't need to specify it explicitly.

 ### Deferred Values and Resolver

-In the example schema, you probably noticed, that some of the resolve functions return `DeferFriends`.
+In the example schema, you probably noticed that some of the resolve functions return `DeferFriends`.
 It is defined like this:

 ```scala
 case class DeferFriends(friends: List[String]) extends Deferred[List[Character]]
 ```

-Defer mechanism allows you to postpone the execution of particular fields and then batch them together in order to optimise object retrieval.
+The defer mechanism allows you to postpone the execution of particular fields and then batch them together in order to optimise object retrieval.
 This can be very useful when you are trying N+1.
-In this example all of the characters have list of friends, but they only have IDs of them.
+In this example all of the characters have list of friends, but they only have their IDs.
 You need to fetch from somewhere in order to progress query execution.
 Retrieving every friend one-by-one would be inefficient, since you potentially need to access an external database in order to do so.
-Defer mechanism allows you to batch all these friend list retrieval requests in one efficient request to the DB.
-In order to do it, you need to implement a `DeferredResolver`, that will get a list of deferred values:
+The defer mechanism allows you to batch all these friend list retrieval requests in one efficient request to the DB.
+In order to do it, you need to implement a `DeferredResolver` that will get a list of deferred values:

 ```scala
 class FriendsResolver extends DeferredResolver[Any] {